Almond paste

-Almond paste is made from ground almonds or almond meal and sugar in equal quantities, with small amounts of cooking oil, beaten eggs, heavy cream or corn syrup added as a binder.
-It is similar to marzipan, but has a coarser texture.
+Almond paste is made from ground almonds or almond meal and sugar in equal quantities, with small amounts of cooking oil, eggs, heavy cream or corn syrup added as a binder.
+It is similar to marzipan, with a coarser texture.
 Almond paste is used as a filling in pastries, but it can also be found in chocolates.
-In commercially manufactured almond paste, ground apricot or peach kernels are sometimes added to keep the cost down (also known as persipan).
+In a type of commercially manufactured almond paste called persipan, ground apricot or peach pits are added to save money.

 Uses

 Almond paste is used as a filling in pastries of many different cultures.
 It is a chief ingredient of the American bear claw pastry.
 In the Nordic countries almond paste is used extensively, in various pastries and cookies.
 In Sweden (where it is known as mandelmassa) it is used in biscuits, muffins and buns and as a filling in the traditional Shrove Tuesday pastry semla and is used in Easter and Christmas sweets.
 In Denmark (where it is known as marcipan or mandelmasse), almond paste is used in several pastries, for example as a filling in the Danish traditional pastry kringle.
-In Finland almond paste (called mantelimassa) is used in chocolate pralines and in the Finnish version of the Shrove Tuesday pastry laskiaispulla.
+In Finland almond paste is called mantelimassa.

-In the Netherlands, almond paste (called amandelspijs) is used in gevulde speculaas (stuffed brown-spiced biscuit) and banket.
-It is used as filling in the fruited Christmas bread Kerststol, traditionally eaten at Christmas breakfast.
+In the Netherlands, almond paste is called amandelspijs.

 In Germany, almond paste is also used in pastries and sweets.
-In the German language, almond paste is known as Marzipanrohmasse and sold for example as Lübecker Edelmarzipan, i.e. "high quality marzipan from Lübeck".
+In German, almond paste is known as Marzipanrohmasse.